 The medical therapies that can minimize the short-term, particularly perioperative complications that can occur following conventional CABG (using cardiopulmonary bypass) will be reviewed here.
 A general discussion of the early complications of CABG is presented separately.
 (See "Early noncardiac complications of coronary artery bypass graft surgery".)

 Aspirin should be administered to all patients without a contraindication who have cardiovascular disease.
-(See "Aspirin for the secondary prevention of cardiovascular disease", section on 'Summary and recommendations'.)
+(See "Aspirin for the secondary prevention of atherosclerotic cardiovascular disease", section on 'Summary and recommendations'.)

 With respect to efficacy in patients undergoing coronary artery bypass graft surgery (CABG), a systematic review from the Antiplatelet Trialists' Collaboration concluded that antiplatelet therapy, particularly if given early, was associated with improved graft patency at an average of one year after surgery (pooled odds reduction for graft closure of 44 percent) .
 This benefit was similar with low-dose aspirin (75 to 325 mg/day) as with higher and more gastrotoxic doses.
 Antacids and proton pump inhibitors are commonly given in the perioperative period to further attenuate this risk.